Funds

 Our Editorial Standards:

-Rising living costs, expensive healthcare, and the desire for a calmer lifestyle are pushing many to explore how to move out of the US and start a new life abroad.
+Higher living costs, expensive healthcare, and a wish for a calmer pace are pushing many to look into how to move out of the US and build a life somewhere else.

-This guide explains the essential steps for Americans moving abroad.
-From choosing the most appropriate visa (such as a retirement visa, digital nomad visa, or temporary resident visa) to preparing documents, budgeting for the cost of living, and selecting the best country to begin your new life.
+It covers picking the right visa (a retirement visa, digital nomad visa, or temporary resident visa), getting your documents in order, budgeting for the cost of living, and choosing the best country to begin your new life.

 $1,000–$3,000/moMinimum proof of income